Jitu7/coreJava/README.md

   * Like this we make local variable constant.
   * Keep in mind that method parameters are also part of local variable.
 * **class:**
+  * If the class is final we can not extend it anymore.
   * Sometimes we want once we have assign a value to an attribute of a class, that value should remain there for every instance of that class i.e. constant.
 Those instance variable we can declare final.
   * So the attribute of that instance will be stored in the memory at the time you create the instance itself.